hari0920/ECE-763-Final-Project/README.md

 This part involves training a basic neural network architecture and visualizing\validating the intermediate steps.\
 10,000 training images and 1000 testing images for a train test split of 10:1 ( Might increase later depending on availability of data).\

+##Part 2
+Implement Faster R-CNN in framework of choice.